-The well-heeled town of Cheltenham - famous for its Regency architecture - has plenty to offer buyers.
+The well-heeled spa town - famous for its Regency architecture - has plenty to offer buyers.

-The last of these accolades is evident from just a quick Zoopla search of property for sale in Cheltenham.
-Cheltenham is famous for its Regency architecture, which dates back to between 1800 and 1830 when King George IV was Prince Regent, and is a continuation of the predating neo-classical Georgian style of housing.
+Famous for its Regency-style homes, Cheltenham boasts some of the most desirable housing in the whole of Britain.
+Period property in the town dates back to between 1800 and 1830 when King George IV was Prince Regent and is a continuation of the predating neo-classical Georgian style of housing.

-The villages to the north of Cheltenham, most notably Prestbury and Swindon Village, offer the chance to buy even older property than the Regency-style homes – so long as you are willing to travel the two miles into Cheltenham town centre.
+The villages to the north of Cheltenham, most notably Prestbury and Swindon Village, offer the chance to buy even older property than the Regency-style homes.
 Here you’ll find a picturesque thatched cottages, little shops and centuries-old churches all set in agricultural land dating back to the Doomsday Book.
-Prestbury is also home to the Cheltenham Racecourse.

 Up Hatherley on the opposite side of Cheltenham has seen considerable housing redevelopment from the post second world war years and up to the late 1990s.
 The result is a wide choice of affordable homes but still set within a village environment, close to the town centre – and with breathtaking views of Leckhampton Hill.